TeamEngine/react-test/README.md

 ## Submission

-To submit the test, either share your forked repo with our developers (`martinhybergTE` or `agnessuTE`) on github or send a packaged file with your contact person.
+To submit the test, either share a private repository with our developers (`martinhybergTE` or `agnessuTE`) on github or send a packaged repository to your contact person.